- What are infections and who is at risk?

 - Low white blood cell (neutrophil) counts and the risk of infection

 - To learn more

 Cancer cells can get into the bone marrow where blood cells are made.
+(See “How does the body normally resist infections?” for more on bone marrow and blood cells.)
 The cancer cells then compete with the normal bone marrow cells for space and nutrients.
-If too many normal marrow cells are destroyed or pushed out of the bone marrow, the few cells that are left will not be able to make enough white blood cells (WBCs) to fight infection.
+If too many normal bone marrow cells are destroyed or pushed out of the bone marrow, the few cells that are left won’t be able to make enough white blood cells (WBCs) to fight infection.